A-Rain/State_Management_EmpDialogue/README.md

-## Source code for our paper "Empathetic Response Generation with State Management"
+## Source code for our paper "EmoDM: Empathetic Response Generation with Emotion-aware Dialogue Management"

 ### Model Overview